Post by Graveyardbride on Sept 3, 2019 20:47:29 GMT -5

 * * *

-It’s been more than a half-century since Officer Reginald Toland took the report of a terrified teenager, who insisted he’d seen a UFO and the incident is now a major part of the New Hampshire coast’s rich history of strangeness.
+It’s been more than a half-century since Officer Reginald Toland took the report of a terrified teenager, who insisted he’d seen a UFO, and the incident is now a major part of the New Hampshire coast’s rich history of strangeness.
 Over the years, there have been countless sightings of unidentified flying objects, close encounters with ghosts, alien abductions – the September 1961 Betty and Barney Hill abduction occurred in New Hampshire – and other unexplained phenomena.
-There was a time when communities ignored, or attempted to suppress, such accounts, but in the 21st century, people are more likely to embrace such mysteries and turn them into profitable endeavors.
-Just this past weekend, visitors from far and wide descended on Exeter for the Exeter UFO Festival, a celebration of the “visitation” of 1965.
+There was a time when communities ignored, or attempted to suppress, such accounts, but in the 21st century, people are more likely to embrace these mysteries and turn them into profitable endeavors.
+Just this past weekend, visitors from far and wide flocked to the area for the Exeter UFO Festival (above), a celebration of the “visitation” of 1965.
 And last April, just eight miles north of Exeter, the town of Stratham, N.H., hosted the New England Para-Fest.

 Sources: The UFO Phenomenon, Time-Life Books, 1987; Cherise Leclerc, WMUR, August 31, 2019; Larry Clow, Portsmouth.com, September 2, 2015; Colleen Lint, UFO Casebook, March 2, 2003; Maria Clark; Find-a-Grave; and James McGaha and Joe Nickell, The Skeptical Inquirer, November/December 2011.